 Why are you a good candidate to receive this scholarship?

-- Candidate must submit an evaluation report and proof of course completion.
+- Scholarship recipients must submit an evaluation report and proof of course completion.

-- Scholarships amount is $1000 and will be awarded after submitting the evaluation report and proof of course completion.
+- Scholarship awards are $1000 and will be awarded after submitting the evaluation report and proof of course completion.

 - Completed applications should be send to: